-Maxar created an alternative to GPS for drones based on 3D maps
+Maxar created a GPS alternative for drones based on 3D maps

 Kyiv • UNN

 Maxar has developed the Raptor system, which uses 3D maps to navigate drones without GPS.
-The system provides accurate positioning of objects on the ground.
+The system provides accurate determination of the coordinates of objects on the ground.

-Currently, drones are increasingly being used in combat operations, but they have one major weakness - they need GPS data.
-Maxar is working on a solution for situations where they are not available.
+Currently, drones are increasingly used in combat operations, but they have one major weakness - they need GPS data.
+Maxar is working on a solution for situations where access to GPS is unavailable.
 A product called Raptor uses satellite mapping to create a 3D globe that can serve as an alternative to GPS.
 This is reported by UNN with reference to Dronedj.

 Details

 It is noted that drone operators will be able to use Raptor for precise navigation without GPS.
-The data collected by Maxar satellites is accurate and up-to-date enough to not only control the drone, but also accurately determine the coordinates of ground objects.
-This capability will be useful in situations where the enemy is blocking GPS in a certain area.
+The data collected by Maxar satellites is accurate and updated enough not only to control the drone but also to precisely determine the coordinates of ground objects.
+This capability will be useful in situations where the enemy blocks GPS in a certain area.

 Raptor works with several pieces of software: